-By measuring the magnetic field observed by the FIELDS instrument \citep{Bale2016} onboard the Parker Solar Probe \citep[PSP;][]{Fox2016} along the Parker spiral, and then projecting it radially to correct for excess flux caused by field line inversions \citep{Erdos_2012,Erdos_2014}, it was found that the total unsigned \textit{in-situ} magnetic flux remains nearly constant between 0.13~AU and 0.8~AU \citep{Badman2021}.
+By measuring the magnetic field observed by the FIELDS instrument \citep{Bale2016} onboard the Parker Solar Probe \citep[PSP;][]{Fox2016} along the Parker spiral, and then projecting it radially to correct for excess flux caused by field line inversions \citep{Erdos_2012,Erdos_2014}, it was found that the total unsigned \textit{in situ} magnetic flux remains nearly constant between 0.13~AU and 0.8~AU \citep{Badman2021}.
 From MHD simulations, \cite{Riley2021} showed that the underestimated magnetic flux persists even down to 26.9~$R_s$.
-Additionally, it was reported that the magnetic field may continue to vary along the latitude out to at least $10~R_s$ \citep{Reville_2017}, highlighting the necessity of modelling the evolution of open flux down to the trans-Alfv{\'e}nic region in order to assess how magnetic flux evolves with heliospheric distance.
+Additionally, it was reported that the magnetic field may continue to vary along the latitude out to at least $10~R_s$ \citep{Reville_2017}, highlighting the necessity of modeling the evolution of open flux down to the trans-Alfv{\'e}nic region in order to assess how magnetic flux evolves with heliospheric distance.

-Using CH detections, the open magnetic flux can be estimated by integrating the magnetic flux within the CH regions identified on photospheric magnetograms.
-However, open magnetic flux is also present outside CHs and transported across the solar surface via interchange reconnection with closed magnetic loops \citep{Fisk2005,Iijima_2025}.
+Using CH detections, the OMF can be estimated by integrating the magnetic flux within the CH regions identified on photospheric magnetograms.
+However, OMF also presents outside CHs and transports across the solar surface via interchange reconnection with closed magnetic loops \citep{Fisk2005,Iijima_2025}.
 The complex structure and dynamic interactions between closed and open magnetic fields near the CH boundary introduce uncertainties in CH detection.
-Even when advanced CH detection techniques are applied to MHD simulation results, there remains a tendency to overestimate the open-flux area.
-However, it underestimated the total simulated open magnetic flux by $\sim 30$-$40 \%$ \citep{Linker_2021}, still insufficient to account for the observed missing flux.
+Even when advanced CH detection techniques are applied to MHD simulation results, there remains a tendency to overestimate the total open-flux area, but miss the small CHs associated with active regions.
+Implemented in the simulation results, it underestimated the total simulated open magnetic flux by $\sim 30$-$40 \%$ \citep{Linker_2021}, still insufficient to account for the observed missing flux.